 We incur costs at our corporate headquarters that benefit our Core U.S., RAC Acceptance and International operating segments.
 Accordingly, we allocate such costs among these segments based on segment revenue to determine segment operating profit.

-Likewise, certain corporate assets used to support these operating segments, including the land and building in which the corporate headquarters are located and related property assets, cash and prepaid expenses are allocated to these operating segments also based on segment revenue.
+Likewise, certain corporate assets used to support these operating segments, including the land and building in which the corporate headquarters are located and related property assets, cash and prepaid expenses are also allocated to these operating segments based on segment revenue.
 Because our ColorTyme segment maintains a separate, independent corporate office, no additional corporate costs or assets are allocated to that segment.

-Segment information for the three months ended March 31, 2012 and 2011 is as follows (in thousands, except location count):
+Segment information for the three and nine months ended September 30, 2012 and 2011 is as follows (in thousands, except location count):